 Fearless Zumba Septuagenarians

-Zumba was like a cruel trick on the elderly ladies in the sparsely populated fitness room: an eight-dollar drop-in fee for overly complicated dance steps and music featuring figures such as Pitbull, who crooned words the women couldn’t comprehend.
-The twenty-something fushia-wearing teacher encouraged them to get into the songs, to shimmy and shake their chests.
-Our shrewd oldsters put their arms out and merely moved their heads.
-They opted for optical illusions in order to preserve modesty, but not hurt the poor girl’s feelings.
+Zumba is like a cruel trick on the elderly ladies in the sparsely populated fitness room: an eight-dollar drop-in fee for overly complicated dance steps and music featuring figures such as Pitbull, who croons words the women can’t-and-likely-shouldn’t comprehend.
+The twenty-something yoga-pant-wearing teacher encourages them to get into the songs, to shimmy and shake their chests.
+Our shrewd oldsters put their arms out and merely move their heads.
+They opt for optical illusions in order to preserve modesty, and not hurt the poor girl’s feelings.

-The enthusiastic Zumba leader stopped between each song, told them to drink water, introduced the next routine: grapevine right, tap, step out, kick, forward, back, cha-cha-cha, half step, turn, hip circle.
+The enthusiastic Zumba leader stops between each song, tells them to drink water, introduces the next routine: grapevine right, tap, step out, kick, forward, back, cha-cha-cha, half step, turn, hip circle.
 Okay?

-One meek student asked that the instructions be repeated.
-The teacher complied–to the continued bewilderment of the seasoned citizens–then smoothed her ponytail.
+One meek student asks that the instructions be repeated.
+The teacher complies–to the continued bewilderment of the seasoned citizens–then straightens her ponytail.
 “Got it?”

-At the cue of general shrugging, the music began and the steps were followed with vague caution.
-At the end of class the teacher said, “With that last song, the woman who taught me the routine said to walk in all sexy like you were going into a nightclub.”
+At the cue of general shrugging, the music begins and the steps are followed with vague caution.
+At the end of class the teacher says, “With that last song, the woman who taught me said to walk in all sexy, like you’re going into a nightclub.”

-One of the shorter older ladies scoffed “I haven’t been in a night club in forty years.”
-After a pause, she beamed even more proudly, “Actually, fifty!”
+One of the ladies scoffs “I haven’t been in a night club in forty years.”
+After a pause, she beams even more proudly, “Actually, fifty!”

-When asked to circle their hips they just moved slightly to each side.
-When asked to grapevine, they took a few paces.
-But the longtime observers of life smiled, laughed at their missteps, and wiped their brows–the joke was on Zumba.
+When asked to circle their hips they just move slightly to each side.
+When asked to grapevine, they take a few paces.
+Yet, the longtime observers of life smile, laugh at their missteps, and wipe their brows–the joke’s on Zumba.
+They’re happy not to know.

 You crack me up!
 Think I will stick to the privacy of my own living room!